Engelberg/instaparse/README.md

 + Turns *standard EBNF or ABNF notation* for context-free grammars into an executable parser that takes a string as an input and produces a parse tree for that string.
 + *No Grammar Left Behind*: Works for *any* context-free grammar, including *left-recursive*, *right-recursive*, and *ambiguous* grammars.
 + Extends the power of context-free grammars with PEG-like syntax for lookahead and negative lookahead.
-+ Supports both of Clojure's most popular tree formats (hiccup and enlive) as an output target.
++ Supports both of Clojure's most popular tree formats (hiccup and enlive) as output targets.
 + Detailed reporting of parse errors.
 + Optionally produces lazy sequence of all parses (especially useful for diagnosing and debugging ambiguous grammars).
 + "Total parsing" mode where leftover string is embedded in the parse tree.